Entertainment and Media:Markets and Economics

 Vertical Integration, Boundaries of the Firm, Contracts;

-A Cold Eyed Look at the Live Nation 360 Deal with Madonna (The Madonna 360 Deal)
+A Cold Eyed Look at the Live Nation 360 Deal with Madonna (The Madonna 360 Deal) (Evolution of the 360 Deal)

 Session 4 Intellectual Property, Patents, Trademarks, Copyrights, Royalties, the Music Business